ac3charland/Shreddit/README.md

 ### Product Description

 Shreddit is an in-browser application that allows users to create melodies in the Shreddit Studio and share them with the world!
+It is the capstone project of a team of University of Minnesota Coding Bootcamp students, listed below.

 Check it out [here](https://shredditmern.herokuapp.com/)